George K. Konstantinou LLC

 Sole Proprietor Companies with foreign investors are called International Business Companies.
 They must meet certain requirements to complete the incorporation procedure in The Cypriot Department of Registrar of Companies.

 Partnerships in Cyprus fall under Chapter 116 of The Cyprus Company Law.
-By the way, Sole Proprietor companies relate to this category and follow the same rules.
+By the way, Sole Proprietorship companies fall into this category and follow the same rules.

 There are five different types of companies that you can register in Cyprus.